Link for October 21st PTO meeting:

 Here’s what the PTO board is doing and we encourage other CWE families to also find ways to combat racism and create a better future for Black youth:

 1. Supporting and attending Black-led events.
-Seattle-King County NAACP, Community Passageways, and Black Lives Matter Seattle-King County are all Black-led organizations holding events over the next few weeks, and members of our board will be in attendance.
+Seattle-King County NAACP, Community Passageways, and Black Lives Matter Seattle-King County are all Black-led organizations holding events and members of our board will be in attendance.

 2. Educating ourselves.